-Children with an intellectual disorder, low IQ, or mental retardation can qualify for SSI disability benefits if their intellectual functioning is so limited that it severely affects their life.
+Children with intellectual disorder or low IQ can qualify for SSI disability benefits if their intellectual functioning is so limited that it severely affects their life.

 If your child meets the financial eligibility guidelines for SSI, Social Security will consider whether his or her intellectual disorder is disabling enough to qualify.
 To qualify medically for SSI, children must have a disability that severely limits their ability to function and is expected to last at least twelve months.

 Social Security has a listing of mental and physical impairments that are presumed to be severe enough to qualify for SSI.
-In 2017, Social Security changed its listing for intellectual disability significantly.
-Social Security now calls the impairment "intellectual disorder"; previously it used the term "mental retardation."
+Social Security now calls a severe intellectual disability "intellectual disorder"; previously it used the term "mental retardation."
 The disorder is also known as general learning disability, mental disability, or intellectual development disorder.

 A child can be automatically approved for disability based on low IQ if he or she meets all of the criteria in the SSA's listing.
 The listing for intellectual disorder is listing 112.05, described below.
 It applies only to children who are three years old and older.
 Children who turn 18 are evaluated under the adult listing for intellectual disability, which is very similar to the children's.